vjkrish47/transfertime/README.md

 * Impact Factor : 9.142

 **Abstract:**
-Distributed congestion monitoring systems often consume excessive memory due to independent telemetry storage and duplication across nodes.
-This work proposes a memory efficient framework that consolidates telemetry handling and minimizes redundant buffering.
-By introducing shared aggregation and lightweight data collection, the approach significantly reduces runtime memory overhead.
-Experimental results across multiple cluster sizes demonstrate improved scalability and efficient resource utilization in distributed environments.
+Modern distributed systems transfer large volumes of data, but static approaches such as always compressed or uncompressed transfers lead to inefficient resource utilization.
+This work analyzes the trade off between bandwidth consumption and computational overhead during data movement.
+It demonstrates that compression significantly reduces transfer time by lowering payload size, especially for medium and large files.
+Experimental results show improved scalability and efficiency, highlighting the need for adaptive, runtime aware transfer strategies in distributed environments.

 **Key Contributions**
 * **Memory Efficient Monitoring Framework Design:**\